Teslafly/Dead-OpenBMS-dead/README.md

 * 0.25% Maximum Total Measurement Error (12 bit adc) - This will be tested in reality once the first boards are constructed.
 * Extremely low power when asleep. (<100ua)
 * Two Thermistor Inputs - One connected to an On-Board Temperature Sensor and the other one brought out to a header.
-* temperature management. software will start to pwm balance resistors of board gets too hot.
+* temperature management. software will reduce the duty cycle of the balance resistors if the board gets too hot.
 * Cell Balancing:
 ===========
-        * Balancing achieved with 10 ohm power resistors.
-This means ~1.8 watts power of dissipation per cell.
-Heatsinking is probably needed at this level for full balancing current.
+        * Balancing achieved with ~20 ohm resistor banks.
+This means ~1 watt power of dissipation per cell.
+Heatsinking is probably needed at this level for full balancing current on all cells.
-        * The onboard thermistor will reduce the duty cycle of the resistors in 25% increments (from 25-100%) to keep the board from overheating / melting.
+        * An onboard thermistor will instruct the controller to reduce the duty cycle of the resistors in 25% increments (from 25-100%) to keep the board from overheating / melting.
         * Predictive cell balancing?
 If a cell always needs a certain amount of energy removed while charging the board will pre-emptively balance the cell.
 I know of no example of this and will investigate its utility

-software Goals
+Software Goals
 ===========
 * ~Readout of all individual cell voltages and analog inputs ~ DONE!
 (It could probably be made more efficient though)
 * Manually control system outputs